ellakoa/postcard-poem/content/posts/gone-fishing-days.md

   Deal
   Kent UK
 stamp: /img/gone-fishing-stamp-1-.png
-showStampInPreview: false
+showStampInPreview: true
 author: Caroline Whitehouse
 date: 2023-11-05T08:00:46.849Z
 ---
 ‘Gone fishing’ I love that expression, it conjures up peace, tranquillity and hope.
-Hope that maybe today is the day you’ll land the catch you can talk about forever.
+Hope that maybe today is the day you’ll land the catch you can talk about with pride forever.

 Sometimes experiencing a perfect day, is like that, one that happens when you least expect it, where at the end of the day you take a deep sigh and say that was perfect.
 These I call my ‘Gone Fishing Days’.